-31. Classification of Employees and Salary Advancement
+31. Classification of employees and salary advancement

-- 31.1 Any new appointment to a role, including by way of promotion or transfer through formal application, will be at the substantive salary classification level and approved salary rate provided in this Agreement. - 31.2 The salary advancement scheme outlined in Appendix 1.a of the Agreement will commence on 1 July 2017.

-- 31.3 An annual review will be undertaken by the Employer for all full-time and part-time Employees in order to assess the Employee's progression within the classification.
-The annual review will be conducted in accordance with the AHPRA performance planning and review system principles outlined in Appendix 4 of this Agreement.
-In implementing these principles, AHPRA may be guided by supporting policies.
-For the avoidance of doubt, these policies are not incorporated into and do not form part of this Agreement. - 31.4 Employees will be mapped into the pay progression scheme based on their salary as of 30 June 2017. - 31.5 Employees will receive the salary increase as a result of the mapping exercise and the 2.5% salary increase on their existing salary backdated to the first full pay period commencing on or after 1 July 2017. - 31.6 An Employee (other than an Employee who is paid at the highest increment applicable to their classification level) will be eligible for progression from one pay point to the next within their classification level from the first full pay period commencing on 1 July 2018 if the Employee has achieved competency and satisfactory performance and:

-(a) the Employee has acquired and satisfactorily used new or enhanced skills if required by AHPRA;

-(b) demonstrated competency and achieved the established performance objectives as determined by AHPRA to a satisfactory level; and

-(c) has been employed for a period greater than six months.

-- 31.7 Employees who are already paid above the pay point banding of their classification level will not be eligible for progression but will be eligible for the annual salary increase. - 31.8 An Employee will not be eligible for progression if they do not meet the criteria set out in clause 31.6.
+- 31.1 Any new appointment to a role, including by way of promotion or transfer through formal application, will be at the substantive salary classification level and approved salary rate provided in this Agreement. - 31.2 An annual review will be undertaken by the employer for all full-time and part-time employees in order to assess the employee's progression within the classification.
+The annual review will be conducted in accordance with the Ahpra performance planning and review system principles outlined in Appendix 4 of this Agreement.
+In implementing these principles, Ahpra may be guided by supporting policies.
+For the avoidance of doubt, these policies are not incorporated into and do not form part of this Agreement. - 31.3 An employee (other than an employee who is paid at the highest increment applicable to their classification level) will be eligible for progression if the employee has achieved competency and satisfactory performance and: - a. the employee has acquired and satisfactorily used new or enhanced skills if required by Ahpra - b. demonstrated competency and achieved the established performance objectives as determined by Ahpra to a satisfactory level, and - c. has been employed in the position being reviewed for a period of six months or more. - 31.4 Employees who are already paid above the pay point banding of their classification level will not be eligible for progression but will be eligible for the annual salary increase. - 31.5 An employee will not be eligible for progression if they do not meet the criteria set out in clause 31.3 or have been issued with a disciplinary outcome in relation to misconduct underperformance or any other matter.
 A decision to withhold progression to the next pay point must be authorised by the relevant Manager.
-If progression is withheld or deferred, the Employee will be notified in writing of the reasons and given an opportunity to respond.
+If progression is withheld or deferred, the employee will be notified in writing of the reasons and given an opportunity to respond.

-32. Training and Professional Development
+32. Training and professional development

-- 32.1 Subject to approval by AHPRA, a full-time Employee will be permitted to be absent during ordinary working hours for periods not exceeding one day in any week (which may be taken as a block for intensive or residential programs or for ad hoc conferences or seminars), and without loss of salary, to attend agreed training and professional development courses.
-Additional time without loss of salary may be granted at the discretion of AHPRA.
-Pro rata entitlements apply for part-time Employees. - 32.2 An Employee will be permitted to be absent during ordinary working hours without loss of salary in order to attend examinations or assessments necessary to obtain qualifications.
-The amount of absence will allow three clear working days other than a Saturday or a Sunday for pre-examination study. - 32.3 Paid absences granted in relation to attendance at examinations must not exceed six clear working days per year.
+- 32.1 Subject to approval by Ahpra, a full-time employee will be permitted to be absent during ordinary working hours for periods not exceeding one day in any week (which may be taken as a block for intensive or residential programs or for ad hoc conferences or seminars), and without loss of salary, to attend agreed training and professional development courses.
+Additional time without loss of salary may be granted at the discretion of Ahpra.
+Pro rata entitlements apply for part-time employees. - 32.2 An employee will be permitted to be absent during ordinary working hours without loss of salary in order to attend examinations or assessments necessary to obtain qualifications.
+The amount of absence will allow three clear working days other than a Saturday or Sunday for pre-examination study. - 32.3 Paid absences granted in relation to attendance at examinations must not exceed six clear working days per year.

-33. Payment of Salary
+33. Payment of salary